pawelgrzybek/pawelgrzybek.com/content/posts/2021-04-01-from-express-to-fastify-in-node-js.md

 Fastify, with performance almost as good as native `http.Server` outperforms other frameworks by a significant margin.
 Due to the call stack reduced to a necessary minimum, advanced [radix tree](https://en.wikipedia.org/wiki/Radix_tree) based routing algorithm called "find-my-way" and JSON serialization achieved by the [fast-json-stringify](https://github.com/fastify/fast-json-stringify), it can handle twice more load than Express.

-At this point you may expect some numbers to prove it, so I run two equivalent servers that output the same piece of JSON through load test using [Vegeta](https://github.com/tsenart/vegeta).
+At this point, you may expect some numbers to prove it, so I run two equivalent servers that output the same piece of JSON through load test using [Vegeta](https://github.com/tsenart/vegeta).
 As mentioned before, Fastify outperforms Express in every single factor.

 ```
 vegeta attack -duration=10s -rate=0 -max-workers=1 | vegeta report